-Northern Utilities has available under firm contract 100,000 million British Thermal Units (MMbtu) per day of year-round and seasonal transportation capacity to its distribution facilities, and 3.4 billion cubic feet (BCF) of underground storage.
+Northern Utilities has available under firm contract 115,000 million British Thermal Units (MMbtu) per day of year-round and seasonal transportation capacity to its distribution facilities, and 3.6 billion cubic feet (BCF) of underground storage.
 As a supplement to pipeline natural gas, Northern Utilities owns an LNG storage and vaporization facility.
 This plant is used principally during peak load periods to augment the supply of pipeline natural gas.

-Fitchburg purchases natural gas under contracts of one year or less, as well as from producers and marketers on the spot market.
-Fitchburg arranges for gas transportation and delivery to its system through its own long-term contracts with Tennessee Gas Pipeline, or in the case of LNG or liquefied propane gas (LPG), to truck supplies to storage facilities within Fitchburg's service territory.
+Fitchburg purchases natural gas under contracts from producers and marketers on the spot market.
+Fitchburg arranges for gas transportation and delivery to its system through its own long-term contracts with Tennessee Gas Pipeline, through peaking supply contracts delivered to its system, or in the case of LNG or liquefied propane gas (LPG), to truck supplies to storage facilities within Fitchburg's service territory.

-Fitchburg has available under firm contract 14,057 MMbtu per day of year-round transportation and underground storage capacity to its distribution facilities.
+Fitchburg has available under firm contract 14,057 MMbtu per day of year-round transportation and 0.33 BCF of underground storage capacity to its distribution facilities.
 As a supplement to pipeline natural gas, Fitchburg owns a propane air gas plant and an LNG storage and vaporization facility.
 These plants are used principally during peak load periods to augment the supply of pipeline natural gas.